 You should change the following passwords:

-Note: Remember to update your database password in the wp-config file, since that will still have your old password.
+Note: Remember to update your database password in the wp-config file, since that will still have your old password and cause errors.

-The next step is to contact our support.
-We can give you more information about the type of hack, and provide a list of files that have been infected with malware.
-Also, ask for FTP access to be restored, this makes it easier to fix things.
+In your Control Panel, you find more information about the type of hack, as well as a list of files that have been infected with malware.

-If you don't have a recent backup of your website, we recommend you to make one, before doing any changes.
+If you don't have a recent website backup, we recommend you make one before making any changes.
 That way you still have access to all your files and content if something goes wrong.

 You can use Backup & Restore in the control panel and restore your site with just one click.
 You can also do a manual backup of your web space and database.
 Read the guides below for more information.